mkaminaga/cwconv/README.md

   Play morse sound from command line string.<br>

 ## Description
-  This tool is created for my morse signal decoding practice.<br>
+  This tool helps you to practice morse signal decoding.<br>
-  I created a small tool to play sound from command line.<br>
-  The tool is easily combined with other tools: shell scripts, editors, and so on.<br>
+  Very small and simple to use.<br>

 ## Demo
-  Using cwconv.exe from cmd.exe.
+  Using cwconv from `cmd.exe`.<br>
+  Sound is alos being played with morse simbol text draw.<br>
   ![Demo](doc/cwconv.gif "Demo")

 ## Features
-  * Use cwconv on vim: vimplugin/cwconv.vim enables you to use cwconv from vim, text on on clipboard is passed set to args (Only avairable on cigwin)
+  * Use cwconv from vim<br>
+   `vimplugin/cwconv.vim` enables you to use cwconv from vim, text on on clipboard is passed set to args (Only avairable from cigwin)<br>

 ## Requirement
   * Windows OS<br>